turbot/guardrails-docs/docs/guides/hosting-guardrails/monitoring/investigate-event-flood/index.md

 ## Step 4: View Events Queue

-Select the desired duration and timezone by selecting the **calendar**.
-Check the **Events Queue Backlog** graph in the TE CloudWatch dashboard that indicates the flood state.
+Select the desired duration from the time range option in the top-right corner, and check the **Events Queue Backlog** graph in the TE CloudWatch dashboard for spikes indicating a event flood state.

 ![Events Queue Backlog](/images/docs/guardrails/guides/hosting-guardrails/monitoring/investigate-event-flood/cloudwatch-dashboard-events-queue-backlog.png)